Zulivan/fs-dbengine/README.md

 # FS-DBENGINE
-Because __fsdb__ was already used...
+Because __fsdb__ was already taken.
-This module allows you to save data without having an actual database server running outside your code __quite__ easily.
+This module allows you to save data without having an actual database server.
 This solution is an experiment despite the fact that it is ~~theoretically stable~~ in beta.

 ## Tree: